Quality & Safety Standards

-- The first step is for you to create a brief for a prospective advisor, whether it is a one-off project or a longer-term relationship that is required.
+- The first step is for you to create a brief for a prospective adviser, whether it is a one-off project or a longer-term relationship that is required.

-- Via ibd head office, you then make contact with an individual or number of prospective advisors with whom you’d like to open discussions.
+- Via ibd head office, you then make contact with an individual or number of prospective advisers with whom you’d like to open discussions.

 Need to know more?